dagraham/etm-dgraham/README.md

 *  &s: start/due: period relative to @s entry (default 0m)
 *  &a: alert: list of + (before) or - (after) periods relative to &s: list of cmd names from the users configuration file
-*  &b: beginby: integer number of days before &s
+*  &b: beginby. integer number of days before &s
-*  &d: description: string
+*  &d: description. string
-*  &e: extent: period
+*  &e: extent. period
-*  &f: finished: datetime
+*  &f: finished. datetime
-*  &l: location/context: string
+*  &l: location/context. string
-*  &m: masked: string stored in obfuscated form
+*  &m: masked. string stored in obfuscated form
-*  &i: job unique id (string)
+*  &i: job unique id. string
-*  &p: prerequisites (comma separated list of ids of immediate prereqs)
+*  &p: prerequisites. list of ids of immediate prereqs
-*  &u: usedtime: period: datetime
+*  &u*: usedtime. string using "timeperiod spent: ending datetime" format

 For use with @r:

-*  &c: count: integer number of repetitions
+*  &c: count. integer number of repetitions
-*  &E: easter: number of days before (-), on (0) or after (+) Easter
+*  &E: easter. number of days before (-), on (0) or after (+) Easter
-*  &h: hour: list of integers in 0 ...
+*  &h: hour. list of integers in 0 ...
 23
-*  &i: interval: positive integer to apply to frequency, e.g., with @r m &i 3, repetition would occur every 3 months
+*  &i: interval. positive integer to apply to frequency, e.g., with @r m &i 3, repetition would occur every 3 months
-*  &m: monthday: list of integers 1 ...
+*  &m: monthday. list of integers 1 ...
 31
-*  &M: month number: list of integers in 1 ...
+*  &M: month number. list of integers in 1 ...
 12
-*  &n: minute: list of integers in 0 ...
+*  &n: minute. list of integers in 0 ...
 59
 *  &s: set position: integer
-*  &u: until: datetime
+*  &u: until. datetime
-*  &w: weekday: list from SU, MO, ..., SA possibly prepended with a positive or negative integer
+*  &w: weekday. list from SU, MO, ..., SA possibly prepended with a positive or negative integer
-*  &W: week number: list of integers in (1, ..., 53)
+*  &W: week number. list of integers in 1, ..., 53

 ### [Notes](#etm)